What is Obesity in Childhood?

 Confronting the Heart-Wrenching Consequences

-The consequences of childhood obesity go far beyond mere physical health.
+The consequences go far beyond mere physical health.
 In the short term, children might grapple with conditions like diabetes and hypertension—conditions that should never be a part of their childhood.
 In the long term, the outlook becomes even more daunting, with childhood obesity increasing the risk of heart disease, certain cancers, and an array of other health problems in adulthood.
 The psychological and social consequences are equally concerning, as children may experience low self-esteem and be subjected to bullying, which can be detrimental to their overall well-being.

 ConsequenceEstimated Prevalence in US Children (6-11 years)